 A UE should expect only the following QCL-Type configurations in TCI-RS-Set:

-If a CSI-RS resource is configured with higher-layer parameter TRS-INFO, the UE should only expect {QCL-TypeC} or {QCL-TypeC and QCL-TypeD} configurations with SS/PBCH block or {QCL-TypeD} with CSI-RS configured with higher-layer parameter [CSI-RS-ResourceRep/for L1-RSRP reporting].
+If a CSI-RS resource is in a CSI-RS resource set configured with higher-layer parameter TRS-INFO, the UE should only expect {QCL-TypeC} or {QCL-TypeC and QCL-TypeD} configurations with SS/PBCH block or {QCL-TypeD} with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter CSI-RS-ResourceRep.

-If a CSI-RS resource is configured without higher-layer parameter TRS-INFO and [CSI-RS-ResourceRep/for L1-RSRP reporting], the UE should only expect {QCL-TypeA} or {QCL-TypeB} configuration with CSI-RS configured with higher-layer parameter TRS-INFO or {QCL-TypeD} with CSI-RS configured with higher-layer parameter [CSI-RS-ResourceRep/for L1-RSRP reporting].
+If a CSI-RS resource is in a CSI-RS resource set configured without higher-layer parameter TRS-INFO and without CSI-RS-ResourceRep, the UE should only expect {QCL-TypeA} or {QCL-TypeB} configuration with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter TRS-INFO or {QCL-TypeD} with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter [CSI-RS-ResourceRep].

-If a CSI-RS resource is configured with higher-layer parameter [CSI-RS-ResourceRep/for L1-RSRP reporting], the UE should only expect {QCL-TypeA} configuration with CSI-RS with higher-layer parameter TRS-INFO or {QCL-TypeC and QCL-TypeD} configurations with SS/PBCH block or {QCL-TypeD} with CSI-RS configured with higher-layer parameter [CSI-RS-ResourceRep/for L1-RSRP reporting].
+If a CSI-RS resource in a CSI-RS resource set is configured with higher-layer parameter [CSI-RS-ResourceRep, the UE should only expect {QCL-TypeA} configuration with CSI-RS with higher-layer parameter TRS-INFO or {QCL-TypeC and QCL-TypeD} configurations with SS/PBCH block or {QCL-TypeD} with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter CSI-RS-ResourceRep.

-For the DM-RS of CORESET scheduling the PDSCH, the UE should only expect {QCL-TypeA} configuration with CSI-RS configured with higher-layer parameter TRS-INFO or {QCL-TypeA and QCL-TypeD} configuration with SS/PBCH block if UE is not configured with CSI-RS with higher-layer parameter TRS-INFO or {QCL-TypeD} with CSI-RS configured with higher-layer parameter [CSI-RS-ResourceRep/for L1-RSRP reporting]
+For the DM-RS of CORESET scheduling the PDSCH, the UE should only expect {QCL-TypeA} configuration with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter TRS-INFO or {QCL-TypeA and QCL-TypeD} configuration with SS/PBCH block if UE is not configured with CSI-RS with higher-layer parameter TRS-INFO or {QCL-TypeD} with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter CSI-RS-ResourceRep

-For the DM-RS of PDSCH, the UE should only expect {QCL-TypeA} configuration with CSI-RS configured without higher-layer parameter TRS-INFO and [CSI-RS-ResourceRep/for L1-RSRP reporting] or {QCL-TypeA} configuration with CSI-RS configured with higher-layer parameter TRS-INFO or {QCL-TypeA and QCL-TypeD} configuration with SS/PBCH block if UE is not configured with CSI-RS with higher-layer parameter TRS-INFO or {QCL-TypeD} with CSI-RS configured with higher-layer parameter [CSI-RS-ResourceRep/for L1-RSRP reporting] or {QCL-TypeA and QCL-TypeD} configuration with CSI-RS configured without higher-layer parameter TRS-INFO and [CSI-RS-ResourceRep/for L1-RSRP reporting].
+For the DM-RS of PDSCH, the UE should only expect {QCL-TypeA} configuration with a CSI-RS resource in a CSI-RS resource set configured without higher-layer parameter TRS-INFO and without CSI-RS-ResourceRep or {QCL-TypeA} configuration with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter TRS-INFO or {QCL-TypeA and QCL-TypeD} configuration with SS/PBCH block if UE is not configured with a CSI-RS resource in a CSI-RS resource set with higher-layer parameter TRS-INFO or {QCL-TypeD} with a CSI-RS resource in a CSI-RS resource set configured with higher-layer parameter CSI-RS-ResourceRep or {QCL-TypeA and QCL-TypeD} configuration with CSI-RS resource in a CSI-RS resource set configured without higher-layer parameter TRS-INFO and without CSI-RS-ResourceRep.

 >>> End Text Proposal >>>